 CRC RESOLUTION 1: ADDITION OF LANGUAGE IN 4.09

-Whereas, the language in FH 4.09 regarding reappointment considerations includes language on impermissible reasons for a decision not to reappoint, but does not ;
+Whereas, the language in FH 4.09 regarding reappointment considerations includes language on impermissible reasons for a decision not to reappoint, but does not include the UNC Code Policy 101.3.1 (II.A);

 Be it resolved that, the Collegial Review Council recommends that the following addition be made to the Faculty Handbook, 4.06 C. The new language is in bold, underlined type.